geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-20/meeting-transcript.md

 So just like this style of writing code is what we spent most of last year figuring out.
 And then I think we did that.
 A phenomenal style.
-When you look at UOPs and graph rewrite and you compare that to...
+When you look at UOPs and graph rewrite and you compare that to..
 You read an LLVM rewrite rule.
 Read an MLIR rewrite rule.
 They're so difficult to understand compared to UOPs and graph rewrite.
 So yeah, I think we did a great job of that last year.